Updated – March 2022

 Medical science is undergoing a quiet revolution.
-Many alternative and natural health care practitioners have long understood the connection between disease and inflammation, and the role that the immune system plays.
+Many alternative and natural health care practitioners have long understood the connection between disease and inflammation and the immune system’s role.
 However, the conventional medical establishment is beginning to rethink the whole matter.
-Certain illnesses, such as arthritis, have been widely accepted as “inflammatory diseases,” but more and more research is pointing towards the key role that chronic inflammation plays in other health concerns such as heart disease, diabetes and depression.
-In fact, some researchers believe that inflammation is one of the major players in virtually all forms of disease.
+Certain illnesses, such as arthritis, have been widely accepted as “inflammatory diseases.”
+Still, more and more research is pointing towards the critical role that chronic inflammation plays in other health concerns such as heart disease, diabetes, and depression.
+Some researchers believe that inflammation is one of the major players in virtually all forms of disease.

 What Is Inflammation?

 Inflammation is a term that is no stranger to most people.
-It is associated with redness and tenderness in wounds, and is a normal response of the body when there is tissue damage or infection.
-Inflammation is a function of the immune system that is part of the way that our marvelous bodies seek to repair and heal themselves.
-However, when the inflammatory process is out of balance due to an immune system that is not functioning properly, the chemical responses that trigger inflammation do not get turned off after the crisis is dealt with, and the result is chronic inflammation.
+It is associated with redness and tenderness in wounds and is a normal body response when there is tissue damage or infection.
+Inflammation is a function of the immune system that is part of how our amazing bodies seek to repair and heal themselves.
+However, when the inflammatory process is out of balance due to an immune system that is not functioning correctly, the chemical responses that trigger inflammation do not get turned off after the crisis is dealt with, and the result is chronic inflammation.
 The immune system remains on high alert, and it begins to get aggressive with healthy tissues, mistakenly viewing them as invaders to be attacked.
 This is known as autoimmune disease, and there has been a significant increase in the incidence of autoimmune diseases in recent decades.

-There are many types of autoimmune disease, and we are just beginning to understand in more detail how chronic inflammation and autoimmune disease are related.
-Many illnesses are now thought to be autoimmune in nature, including allergies, asthma, diabetes, and even conventional medicine is now recognizing the link between heart disease, atherosclerosis, and stroke and chronic inflammation.
+There are many types of autoimmune diseases, and we are just beginning to understand in more detail how chronic inflammation and autoimmune disease are related.
+Many illnesses are autoimmune, including allergies, asthma, diabetes, and even conventional medicine recognizes the link between heart disease, atherosclerosis, stroke, and chronic inflammation.
 Inflammatory disease is at epidemic levels in the United States and other developed nations.
-Over 70 million Americans suffer from arthritis, close to 40 million have allergies, and about 17 million are asthmatic.
-Not to mention the onslaught of coronary disease, which is the number one killer in the US.
-Let’s take a closer look at the specifics of inflammation, as it relates to the disease process, and some possible reasons why inflammatory diseases are getting increasingly more common.
+Over 70 million Americans suffer from arthritis, close to 40 million have allergies, and about 17 million are asthmatic – not to mention the onslaught of coronary disease, the number one killer in the US.
+Let’s take a closer look at the specifics of inflammation related to the disease process and some possible reasons why inflammatory diseases are getting increasingly more common.

 The Inflammation Process

 A healthy immune system responds to wounds or infectious agents by sending out chemicals and specialist cells to protect and heal the body.
 This is a normal response that indicates an immune system that is strong and functional.
-Inflammatory or autoimmune diseases become a problem when the immune system gets its signals crossed and does not stop responding to the healing crisis, thus inflammation continues.
-This is chronic inflammation, and when the immune system runs amok like this, it actually harms the body’s tissues and causes disease rather than preventing it.
+Inflammatory or autoimmune diseases become a concern when the immune system crosses its signals and does not stop responding to the healing crisis – thus, inflammation continues.
+This is chronic inflammation, and when the immune system runs amok like this, it harms the body’s tissues and causes disease rather than preventing it.

 With some conditions, such as rheumatoid arthritis, it is relatively simple to understand the harmful effects of inflammation.
-It has long been known that arthritis is the result of too much chronic inflammation to joints and connective tissues.
-But the really big news about inflammation is that it is now becoming clear that chronic inflammation may be one of the foundational principles behind most, if not all, disease.
+It has long been known that arthritis results from too much chronic inflammation of joints and connective tissues.
+But the vast news about inflammation is that it is now becoming clear that chronic inflammation may be one of the foundational principles behind most, if not all, diseases.
 Scientists are starting to connect the dots, and the evidence points to inflammation as the culprit behind conditions that, until now, were blamed on different factors.
-In a nutshell, any factors that “cause” an illness are in reality causing inflammation that triggers the symptom of that illness.
+In a nutshell, any factors that “cause” an illness are, in reality, causing inflammation that triggers the symptom of that illness.
 And beyond that, even a bigger picture is beginning to unfold.
-It appears that chronic inflammation related to a disease in one part of the body does not tend to remain local, but may make a person susceptible to other illnesses because of the common factor behind them all: chronic inflammation.
-Once inflammation gets a foot hold in the body, it appears to alter the immune system so that systematic autoimmune diseases are enabled to spread and flourish.
+It appears that chronic inflammation related to a disease in one part of the body does not tend to remain local but may make a person susceptible to other illnesses because of the common factor behind them all: chronic inflammation.
+Once inflammation gets a foothold in the body, it appears to alter the immune system so that systematic autoimmune diseases can spread and flourish.

 The Link Between Coronary Disease and Inflammation

-The discovery of the chronic inflammation / autoimmune matrix has literally revolutionized medicine.
+The discovery of the chronic inflammation/autoimmune matrix has revolutionized medicine.
 Perhaps the best way to illustrate this is to discuss a specific illness, coronary disease–including atherosclerosis and stroke-and how our understanding of it has changed.

-The standard approach to heart attacks, stroke, and atherosclerosis (hardening of the arteries) has typically been that it is basically a circulatory disorder that occurs when arteries get clogged and interfere with the blood supply.
-Conventional medicine thought they had it all figured out when they identified certain factors that “cause” coronary disease, such as a high-fat diet, increased levels of LDL cholesterol, obesity, a sedentary lifestyle, smoking, and others.
-These are certainly factors in heart disease, but what is coming to light is that they are actually factors that cause undue inflammation, and the inflammation is found to be a common feature that links many diseases that up until now were not thought to be related.
-One researcher stated that since his understanding of this common link, it has totally changed the way he educates others.
+The standard approach to heart attacks, stroke, and atherosclerosis (hardening of the arteries) has typically been a circulatory disorder that occurs when arteries get clogged and interfere with the blood supply.
+Conventional medicine thought they had it all figured out when they identified certain factors that “cause” coronary disease, such as a high-fat diet, increased LDL cholesterol levels, obesity, a sedentary lifestyle, smoking, and others.
+These are certainly factors in heart disease, but what is coming to light is that they are factors that cause excessive inflammation.
+The inflammation is a common feature that links many diseases that were not thought to be related – until now.
+One researcher stated that his understanding of this common link has totally changed the way he educates others.
 He often gives lectures, and he has taken to using many of the same slides to illustrate disease, whether he is discussing illnesses of the heart, lungs, kidneys, or other tissues.
 Since they are all a function of chronic inflammation, the similarities between many diseases are astounding.

 Let’s get back to coronary disease.
 Not only has the “inflammation factor” affected what we thought we already knew about heart disease, but it has also expanded our understanding.
-For example, when inflammation is considered in the equation, it appears that atherosclerosis becomes more than simply a “plumbing problem” regarding clogged arteries.
-In addition, research indicates that LDL gets embedded into the artery walls, and the immune system then targets it as an invader, and the ensuing inflammation further damages the arteries and compounds the problem.
-Before this discovery, the immune system and chronic inflammation were never linked to heart disease.
+For example, when inflammation is in the equation, it appears that atherosclerosis becomes more than simply a “plumbing concern” regarding clogged arteries.
+In addition, research indicates that LDL gets embedded into the artery walls, and the immune system then targets it as an invader, and the inflammation further damages the arteries and compounds the concern.
+Before this discovery, the immune system and inflammation were never linked to heart disease.
 This major breakthrough is causing scientists to take another long look at everything they “know” about disease.
-Perhaps the key to curing and preventing many diseases, such as cancer, diabetes, and a slew of other illnesses is to target the chronic inflammation.
+Perhaps the key to curing and preventing many diseases, such as cancer, diabetes, and a slew of other illnesses, is to target inflammation.

-C-reactive protein (CRP) is a protein that is produced as byproduct of inflammation, and levels of CRP can be measured in the blood, indicating the overall degree of inflammation in the body.
+C-reactive protein (CRP) is a protein that is produced as a byproduct of inflammation, and levels of CRP can be measured in the blood, indicating the overall inflammation in the body.
 Studies have been done specifically on the relationship between cardiovascular disease and levels of CRP, and a test called the highly-sensitive C-reactive protein assay (hs-CRP) has been developed.
-This is being used by mainstream medical cardiologists to predict overall risk for heart disease, the risk of first-time cardiovascular events such as heart attack and stroke, and to predict the likelihood of recurrent occurrences of such events in folks who have a history of them.
+This assay is being used by mainstream medical cardiologists to predict the overall risk for heart disease, the risk of first-time cardiovascular events such as heart attack and stroke, and the likelihood of recurrent occurrences of such events in folks who have a history of them.

-Hs-CRP is a relatively inexpensive test that will run you about $30, give or take, if you don’t have insurance to cover it.
-Unless you are in the peak of health and are very disciplined in your diet and lifestyle, I would recommend that you request this test to get an idea of the amount of inflammation in your body. hs-CRP results are rated as follows:
+Hs-CRP is a relatively inexpensive test that will run you about $30, give or take if you don’t have insurance to cover it.
+Unless you are at the peak of health and are very disciplined in your diet and lifestyle, I would recommend that you request this test to get an idea of the inflammation in your body. hs-CRP results are rated as follows:

 - Less than 1.0 mg/L is considered a low risk for cardiovascular disease.